 How to Get Bank Jobs in India

-Eligibility and Exams for Govt. and Private Banking Jobs in India
+Eligibility and Exams for Govt. & Private Banking Jobs in India

 Co-authored by Parinita Gupta

 Banking is one of the most chosen career sectors in India.
 The demand for banking is taking up this career even higher as banks had become the backbone of the Indian economy.
 There is a rapid growth in the banking sector and this has paved many banking career opportunities.
 There are 27 public sectors and 25 Private sector banks in India.
 Huge demand had created and there are many vacancies in both the public and private sector banks in India.
 After having a huge demand, still, students struggle to settle in the banking sector, as most of the aspirants don’t know where to start and how to start and what are the main eligibility criteria to apply?

 Basic Eligibility Criteria for Bank Jobs in India

 The first and foremost factor that is considered during the recruitment process is graduation.
 The aspirant must have to complete his or her graduation in any discipline with good percentile.
 For reserved category aspirants (SC/ ST/ PWD or any other such category) a minimum of 55% of marks is required.